OpenSDN-io/docs/tungsten-fabric-operator/testing-and-debugging-opensdn-operator.rst

 Machine Configs are Openshift specific resources that contain ignition configs for CoreOS nodes.
 CoreOS is a read-only system that is configured via ignition configs on the boot process and then should run unchanged (more on CoreOS with Openshift `here <https://codilime.com/deploying-a-kubernetes-operator-in-openshift-4-x-platform/>`__).

-Openshift cluster deployed with TF Operator as CNI plugin creates some machine configs as well as custom resources:
+Openshift cluster deployed with OpenSDN Operator as CNI plugin creates some machine configs as well as custom resources:

 .. code-block:: console